rapyuta-robotics/rapyuta-io-docs/hugo/content/dev-tutorials/local-comm-broker.md

 ---
 Complex robotic applications involving multi-device communication with service distributed across WAN can be latent.
-This tutorial demonstrates how to have multi-device communication within same internet.
+This tutorial demonstrates how to have multi-device communication within same LAN.

 ## Learning objectives
 This tutorial will show how to deploy a broker package locally for inter